jakezhn/tk-video-analyzer/README.md

 # TikTok AI Analyzer

-This project is a full-stack application that uses AI to analyze TikTok videos.
+This project is an AI-powered video analyzer that provides a detailed analysis of a video from its URL.
+It currently supports both TikTok and Douyin.
 The backend is built with FastAPI and the frontend is a React application.

 ## Local Development Setup